Hetero Group's Journey Towards Modernizing Pharma Traceability Operations with AltiusHub

 The partnership first took shape at Hetero Unit 5 – Jadcherla, Hetero's largest formulations unit and one of its state-of-the-art facilities.
 As the journey evolved, it expanded into Hetero Unit 3 – Jeedimetla, reflecting growing confidence and a broader supply chain traceability modernization effort across Hetero's ecosystem.

-The deployment at Hetero Unit 3 was completed within approximately 60 days, significantly faster than timelines typically associated with comparable enterprise traceability implementations.
+The deployment at Hetero Unit 3 was completed within approximately 60 days — significantly faster than timelines typically associated with comparable enterprise traceability implementations.

-Along the journey, AltiusHub also undertook a pilot traceability initiative in early 2024 under Traceability Interoperability Platform (TIOP), developed as part of the USAID Global Health Supply Chain Program (GHSC-PSM) supporting the delivery of HIV and malaria medicines across nearly 90 countries, primarily in sub-Saharan Africa and Asia.
-With Hetero serving as one of the programme's significant ARV suppliers, the initiative involved enabling traceability and visibility for medicines supplied under the program, further reinforcing early confidence in AltiusHub's execution and interoperability capabilities.
+Along this journey, AltiusHub also undertook a pilot traceability initiative in early 2024 under the Traceability Interoperability Platform (TIOP), developed as part of the USAID Global Health Supply Chain Program (GHSC-PSM) supporting the delivery of HIV and malaria medicines across nearly 90 countries, primarily in sub-Saharan Africa and Asia.

 Thinking Beyond Traditional Traceability Outcomes